 Sen. Dale Righter (R-Mattoon) liked the idea of a 4 percent rate reduction and a $150 million decline in the Department of Healthcare and Family Services (DHFS) budget proposal for fiscal year 2019.

-At a Senate Appropriations I Committee hearing Tuesday, DHFS Director Felicia Norwood starting off her budget presentation noting her department serves up to 3 million citizens, equaling one out of every four residents, before discussing money saved since 2017.
+At a recent Senate Appropriations I Committee hearing, DHFS Director Felicia Norwood started off her budget presentation noting her department serves up to 3 million citizens, equaling one out of every four residents, before discussing money saved since 2017.
 Though Norwood noted that her department realizes Illinois has significant financial challenges, it did not stop her from requesting $22.5 billion for the department's future.

 After asking Norwood to further define the new data analytics platform, titled the "Med Insight Program," she was seeking money to fund, Righter wanted to know more about the future of the department in the next two years, which according to Norwood will include further implementation of managed care organization (MCO) programs statewide, specifically in behavioral health.

-Speaking of behavior health, Righter took advantage of the topic to introduce a new piece of legislation he drafted regarding the mental well-being of children.
+Speaking of behavioral health, Righter took advantage of the topic to introduce a new piece of legislation he drafted regarding the mental well-being of children.

 “I think some of the things that have happened in the state and around the country in the last year or so have given us all pause to consider what are we doing when it comes to early intervention for children who might be struggling with issues,” Righter said before introducing SB2951, which would create a pilot program with regard to children with mental health issues.

 “I want to put that on your radar screen for two reasons; one for the bill's sake because I want you to take a look at it, but second because I hope this bill prompts a more aggressive conversation in this building about what we can do, not for just those who are on Medicaid but also for those who have private insurance,” Righter said.